Forex Trading For Beginners – Our Ultimate Guide To Becoming A Successful Trader

 Meaning the conclusion that you drew MAY not actually be the correct one.

-But generally speaking if you have element 1 and 2 in place this will drastically decrease any potential loses and in most cases you will likely make a small profit just not as large as you initially thought.
+But generally speaking if you have element 1 and 2 in place this will drastically decrease any potential loses.
+In most cases you will likely make a small profit just not as large as you initially thought.

 How To Build Strategies to Back Test?